 I completed a full year (52 weeks with a two week “break” period in-between my induction and maintenance phase) of Interferon treatment for malignant melanoma.
 Interferon is a type of immunotherapy therapy used to treat many different kinds of cancer as well as other diseases.
 The drug acts against cancer cells by either slowing their growth or stopping them from reproducing and the drug helps to aid the immune system to better fight the “bad” cells.
 I was being pumped full of proteins that naturally occurred in my body to boost my immune system to hopefully better fight off cancer cells.
 Interferons are the types of proteins that your body naturally produces when you get sick.

-I received treatment through IV for 4 weeks at the cancer centre where I am being treated with a high-dose of Interferon.
+I received treatment through IV for 4 weeks at my local cancer centre with a high-dose of Interferon.
 After completing those four weeks of 20 treatments, I had a two week break period to allow my body time to rest and recover.
 Following the break, I began subcutaneous injections of the same drug, which involved injecting myself three times a week at home for a period of 48 weeks.
 You can see my post about the injections that I did every Monday, Wednesday and Friday for 48 weeks here.
 When I completed my cancer treatment protocol, I had injected my body with Interferon 164 times.